Bachelor of Science (BSc)

 Aims

-The aim of this course unit is to introduce the students to the fundamental concepts and techniques that underpin modern database management systems (DBMSs).
+The aim of this course unit is to provide students with a comprehensive understanding of the principles, techniques, and practices that underpin modern database management systems (DBMSs) and their applications in contemporary data management environments.

 Learning outcomes